lsmaclean0/LoraGatewayTestCode-/README.md

 sudo systemctl enable pi3_shutdown.service sudo systemctl start pi3_shutdown.service
 ```

+### Option
+Once data been send to post python script: retrocow_lora_gw.py, you are free to use those data, here in example we send those data to google cloud pub/sub, then broadcast to different locations, if you like to use this feature, please follow google cloud tutorial to create a pub/sub topic and subscription.

 ### Retrocow Lorawan Kit Node Setup
 Please following [Lora Node Temperature Sample](https://github.com/lastcow/iot-lora_node_temperature) to setup Lora node.